Rottny/CageNightSolution/README.md

 FIXED!
 Fix UpdateAndFillMaintenance-tab to ONLY update specific groups! ( Video, Customer, Genre ).

 FIXED!
 Migrate Add, Update and Delete button-functions to FormFunctions!

+FIXED!
+Rewrite the Get-Method to check for other properties than just the ID when sending a whole item.